18F/dashboard/README.md

 1. *Provide your project's basic information.*

-   A. If a project has a GitHub repository, create or edit an `.about.yml` file in the main repo.
-For more information about this format, check out the [team-api README](https://github.com/18F/team-api.18f.gov/blob/master/README.md), which explains how to create a YAML file so that your project appears in the dashboard.
+Check out the [team-api README](https://github.com/18F/team-api.18f.gov/blob/master/README.md), which explains how to create a YAML file so that your project appears in the dashboard.
+(If your project has its own repo, create an `.about.yml` file in that repo, if not, create a project file in the `_data/projects` directory of the [Team API](https://github.com/18F/team-api.18f.gov) repo.)

 2. *Preview your dashboard page.*  You will be able to see what your page will look like before starting the review process.
 The dashboard preview feature allows the display of a page based on external data hosted on GitHub.

-Right now, the easiest way to preview is to first submit a pull request to your own project or data-private with new about.yml content for your own team members to review.
-You can also drop your project's about.yml details into the #writing-lab Slack channel or ask those folks to review your PR as well.
+Right now, the easiest way to preview is to first submit a pull request with your new or revised project data for your team to review.
+You can also drop your project details into the #writing-lab Slack channel or ask those folks to review your PR as well.

 You will also able to preview your project in the dashboard using the example URL below.
-Just replace the GitHub link after the '?url=' part of the URL with a link to your about.yml file.
+Just replace the GitHub link after the '?url=' part of the URL with a link to your project's YAML file `https://18f.gsa.gov/dashboard/project/preview?url=YOUR_PROJECTS_YAML_FILE`.
 Then paste the entire URL into your browser.
 (Make sure you delete the extra apostrophe at the end.)
-If you have any questions about this, please drop by the #dashboard channel in Slack. `https://18f.gsa.gov/dashboard/project/preview?url=YOUR_ABOUT_YML`.
+If you have any questions about this, please drop by the #dashboard channel in Slack.

 ### Example preview link